NickMJohnson/NickMJohnson/README.md

 CS student at Cornell (May 2026) I love to build things that fly, trade, or think.

-I've shipped production web apps, written flight software for a GPS-guided parafoil, started three companies, and trained ML models on government datasets.
-I tend to find my way into weird, ambitious projects.
+I've shipped production web apps, written flight software for a GPS-guided parafoil, started three companies, and trained ML models on a range of data.

 ---